Shapa7276/shapatest/content/posts/XMPP_Traffic.md

 XMPP is a short form for Extensible Messaging Presence Protocol.
 It's protocol for streaming XML elements over a network in order to exchange messages and presence information in close to real time.
 This protocol is mostly used by instant messaging applications like WhatsApp.

-We will divide the Blog in below four Parts Assuming the Mobile application using XMPP protocol on host "xmppexampleserver.com" on port "5222".
+We will divide the blog in four parts assuming the Mobile application using XMPP protocol on host "xmppexampleserver.com" on port "5222".

 ```
 XMPP server :- xmppexampleserver.com
 XMPP port:- 5222

 ```
-{{< figure src="https://raw.githubusercontent.com/Shapa7276/mysite/master/test/Steps.jpg" title="Traffic Capture Flowchart." >}}
+{{< figure src="https://raw.githubusercontent.com/Shapa7276/mysite/master/test/Steps.jpg" title="Traffic Flow Diagram." >}}

-1. Bypass the SSL Pinning of Mobile Application using frida tools.
+1. Bypass the SSL pinning of mobile application using frida tools.
-2. Route All DNS traffic of the Mobile application to our DNS listner.
+2. Route all DNS traffic of the mobile application to  DNS listner.
-3. Run DNSChef to capture the DNS request of xmpp client and reroute to MiTM relay.
+3. Run DNSChef to fake the all DNS request of domain to local machine
-4. Run the mitm relay to capture the XMPP request and route it to burp suite.
+4. Run the mitm_relay.py to relay the XMPP request and route it to burp suite.

 ## Step 1.
-Bypass the SSL pinning of mobile Application
+Bypass the SSL pinning of mobile application

-As most of Mobile the application implements the SSL pinning.
+As most of mobile the application implements the SSL pinning.
 We need to first bypass the SSL pinning of mobile application to capture the unecrypted XMPP traffic.

  Note:-  You can use any method to bypass the SSL pinning